Enterprise-grade security at Slack

 Trusted by:

-Slack’s industry-leading security program is based on the concept of defense in depth: securing our organization-and your data-at every layer.
-We continue to earn certifications adhering to the most broadly recognized security standards, offer solutions to help you address your compliance requirements, and employ rigorous measures at the architectural and operational levels to keep your data safe.
+Slack’s industry-leading security programme is based on the concept of defence in depth: securing our organisation – and your data – at every layer.
+We continue to earn certifications adhering to the most broadly recognised security standards, offer solutions to help you address your compliance requirements and employ rigorous measures at the architectural and operational levels to keep your data safe.

 Compliance certifications and regulations

-Slack meets and exceeds some of the most broadly recognized security standards and offers solutions to help you address your compliance requirements.
+Slack meets and exceeds some of the most broadly recognised security standards and offers solutions to help you address your compliance requirements.

 Slack certifications and attestations